 rand (in Method 1) resembles the definition of

 acc in the previous section — given a procedure

 make-prng that returns a procedure,

-rand is named using that procedure.
-Internally, calls to generate and reset are handled slightly differently, since once returns a value, and the other returns a procedure that accepts the new value; this is taken care of within the
+rand is a named variable using that procedure’s result.
+Internally, calls to generate and reset are handled slightly differently, since one returns a value, and the other returns a procedure that accepts the new value; this is taken care of within the

-As for what is actually stored in the internal variable, it is the last random value, which can be sent to a procdure like
+As for what is actually stored in the internal variable, it is the last random value, which can be sent to a procedure like

 rand-update that will generate the next value.
-In my version, there is an internal
+My version has an internal

 rand-update, whose parameters are determined at the time

-My second approach, as mentioned, uses an external variable.
-It also creates the PRNG in a different way.
+The second method creates the PRNG in a different way.
 It turns out that Racket/Pretty Big actually has a PRNG Generator already, and it’s called

 make-pseudo-random-number-generator.
 Calls to